---

 end

 If the above code is not very clear then don't worry.
-We are going to look at visitor pattern in ruby and that will make the above code clearer.
+We are going to look at

 Now let's get back to the problem of traversing the AST.
-This time we are going to use "Double dispatch" so that node information is separate from representation information.
+This time we are going

-the visitor and then that method calls visit
+the visitor and then that method calls `visit` on visitor passing itself as

 self.

 Below is a concrete example of visitor pattern.
-You can see that IntegerNode
+You can see that `IntegerNode`

-which takes an instance of visitor
+has method `accepts` which takes an instance of `visitor` as argument.
+And then

-method of visitor is invoked.
+`visit` method of visitor is invoked.

 class Node